sgroundwater/rules_api_post/README.txt

 This module adds a Rules action for posting content to a remote API.

-The base of this module was borrowed from the "HTTP Client" project.
+The base of this module was borrowed from the "Rules HTTP Client" project.
 See: https://www.drupal.org/project/rules_http_client

 Along with a  simple Rules plugin, some extra configs are included for